South Wales Central

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Care plan reviews lacked documentation, making it impossible to confirm outcomes or whether previous suicide attempts were considered.
+Concerns summary (AI summary) Care plan reviews lacked documentation, making it impossible to confirm outcomes or whether previous suicide attempts were considered.
 Additionally, Nomad trays might be unsuitable for certain patients, impeding medication benefits.

 Hedley Greenland